martinvrbka/engeto_project_3/README.md

 Output fomrat:

-  Output of the script is csv file that is formated as follow:
+  Output of the script is csv file that is formated in a following way:

     Column 1: Unit code  == code of the specific district unit Column 2: Unit name  == name of the specific district unit